niklasamslgruber/EmojiKit/README.md

 ### Usage

 The SPM package provides an easy-to-use `EmojiManager` that parses the stored emoji files and returns them as an Array of `EmojiCategory`.
-Each category is the official unicode category and includes all emojis that are assigned to this category.
-In total these are 10 categories while the `.component` category can be ignored in most cases.
+Each category is the category that Apple uses on any Apple platform and includes all emojis that are assigned to this category.
+In total these are 8 categories.

 #### Get all supported emojis
 ```swift